zethika/alloy/README.md

 Both event listeners and filterers have support for being both async and sync, as well as having a prioritized execution sequence.

 ## Triggering events
-To trigger an event, call the "triggerEvent" function.
+To trigger an event, call the `triggerEvent` function.
 It returns a promise which will resolve when all event listeners on the event has finished.

     const alloy = new Alloy();